- In the centre of Whistler, with après ski and restaurants on your doorstep.

 - Outdoor pool, sauna and hot tub

-- Crystal Card with loads of discounts to use in the in-house shops
+- Crystal Advantage Card with loads of discounts to use at nearby shops.

-What's more, the hotel has continued to exceed expectations by having just undergone extensive renovation to their South Wing rooms and public areas.
-The transformation has given the rooms a complete re-design with cool, crisp decor to complement the stunning mountain scenery.
-There's bright lighting and flatscreen TVs and even the hotel's signature deep-soaker bathtubs in the bathrooms.
+What's more, the hotel has continued to exceed expectations by having recently undergone extensive renovation to their South Wing rooms and public areas.
+This transformation has given the rooms a complete re-design with clean lines and cool decor to complement the stunning mountain scenery.
+There's LED lighting, flatscreen TVs and even the hotel's signature deep-soaker bathtubs in the bathrooms.

-After the mountain has got the better of you, you can unwind in the large outdoor pool or relax those thigh muscles in the sauna and hot tub.
-If you're up for a bit of retail therapy, or are feeling peckish, the Crystal Lodge has over 20 onsite shops and restaurants, including the famous Spaghetti Factory and the Beacon Pub & Eatery, where you'll get two free glasses of house wine or draft beer per booking.
-And to make things even better, customers will receive a Crystal Advantage Card on their arrival which gives them loads of discounts to spend in all of the hotel's in-house shops and restaurants.
+After the mountain has got the better of you, you can unwind in the large outdoor pool, or relax muscles in the sauna and hot tub.
+If you're up for a bit of retail therapy, or are feeling peckish, the Crystal Lodge has over 20 onsite shops and restaurants, including the Spaghetti Factory, Beacon Pub & Eatery, Basalt Wine & Salumeria and the Wild Wood Pacific Bistro.

 - In the centre of Whistler Village, close to bars, restaurants and shops